Create a basic Data Flow

 Now that you've captured data into one or more collections, you can materialize it to a destination.

-Select the Connector tile for your desired data destination.
+Find the tile for your desired data destination and click Materialization.

 The page populates with the properties required for that connector.
 More details are on each connector are provided in the connectors reference.